jinjagit/Cryptography/README.md

 Also, feel free to check my homework!
 (I don't have access to the 'official' homework answers).

-NOTE: I am new to Python, so I would not use my code as an example of 'good' code ;-)
+NOTE: I am new to Python, so I would advise against using my code as an example of 'good' code ;-)